whalebrew/whalebrew/README.md

 ### Using custom registries

 :warning: This feature is currently under development.
-Any feedback or subjection is wram welcomed
+Any feedback or comments are welcome!

-Whalebrew now supports handling several registries, used when searching for packages.
+Whalebrew now supports using several registries when searching for packages.

-Each reporisoty will be searched sequentially and output whalebrew packages, one per line.
+Each repository will be searched sequentially and matches on whalebrew packages will be shown, one per line.

 To enable this feature, ensure you have a configuration file in `${WHALEBREW_CONFIG_DIR:-~/.whalebrew}/config.yaml`.

-You can configure such running:
+You can make one by running:

 ```
 mkdir -p ${WHALEBREW_CONFIG_DIR:-~/.whalebrew}